 If you are in a scheme like this, you can still use A2X.
 However, we recommend reviewing the setup with your accountant to make sure that it satisfies all of the requirements for your particular scheme.

 The best way to ensure you are meeting your tax obligations at home and overseas is to work with a specialist ecommerce accountant.
-You can find one via our trusted directory here.
+Find one now via our trusted directory.